 Space Exploration Technologies Corporation aka SpaceX

-How could Astra ever resist talking about SpaceX and Elon Musk who are building a giant Starship to start colonizing Mars?
 SpaceX was founded in 2002 by Elon Musk with the goal of reducing space transportation costs to enable the colonization of Mars.
-SpaceX recently moved its HQ in Hawthorne, CA to Texas.
-Elon got rocket engineer Tom Mueller to join his team, and many others including current SpaceX President and Chief Operating Officer, Gwynne Shotwell.
+SpaceX is headquartered in Hawthorne, CA, with plans to move to Texas.
+Elon got rocket engineer Tom Mueller (retired 2020) to join his team, and many others including current SpaceX President and Chief Operating Officer, Gwynne Shotwell.

 Just for fun, read Astra's "7 Signs You Might be Becoming a SpaceX Boy"